AU-ENVS-Bioinformatics/phyloENVS/README.md

 </div>

-NMDS (Non-metric Multidimensional Scaling) plot is a popular technique used for visualizing and interpreting the relationships between sampleshigh-dimensional datasets.
-We can look into how different samples cluster based on the available metadata, e.g., as location.
+NMDS (Non-metric Multidimensional Scaling) is a popular technique used for visualizing and interpreting the relationships between samples in high-dimensional datasets.
+We can look into how different samples cluster based on the available metadata, e.g., wetness.

 ``` r
 vis_nmds(qaanaaq_rRNA_sub,